-WORK OR Wernt en PWG324.0-21 CONTRACT NUMBER MTSJOC324-57 WORK ORDER NUMBER THIS AGREEMENT is entered into this day of California by and between San Diego Metropolitan Traggency, and the following, hereinafter referred to as "C ansit System (" 2024, in the state of MTS"), a California public Name: ABC General Contractor, Inc. Address: 31 20 National Avenue Form of Business: Corporation 5 San Diego, CA 92113 (Corporation, partnership, sole proprietor, etc.) Telephone: (619) 247-7113 Authorized person to sign contracts: Travis Brozowski President Title Pursuant to the existing Job Order Contract (MTS Doc to Contractor to complete the detailed Scope of Work ( the Scope of Work (attached as Exhibit B.), and the s Order (attached as Exhibit C.) TOTAL PAYMENTS TO CONTRACTOR SHALL NOT attached as Exubcontractor lis xhibit A.), the Cost Breakdown for sting form applicable to this Work SAN DIEGO METROPOLITAN TRANSIT SYSTEM ABC G ENERAL CONTRACTOR, INC. By:Sharon Cooney, Chief Executive Officer Firm: Approved as to form: Ву: Signature Ву: Title: orginature .
-Karen Landers, General Counsel 1100
+WORK OR PWG324.0-21 CONTRACT NUMBER MTSJOC324-57 WORK ORDER NUMBER THIS AGREEMENT is entered into this day of California by and between San Diego Metropolitan Transperse, and the following, hereinafter referred to as "California" ansit System ("MTS"), a California public Name: ABC General Contractor, Inc. Address: 3120 National Avenue Form of Business: Corporation (Corporation, partnership, sole proprietor, etc.) San Diego, CA 92113 Telephone: (619) 247-7113 Authorized person to sign contracts: Brozowski President Title Pursuant to the existing Job Order Contract (MTS Doc to Contractor to complete the detailed Scope of Work the Scope of Work (attached as Exhibit B.), and the s Order (attached as Exhibit C.) TOTAL PAYMENTS TO CONTRACTOR SHALL NOT (attached as Exhibit A.), the Cost Breakdown for ubcontractor listing form applicable to this Work SAN DIEGO METROPOLITAN TRANSIT SYSTEM ABC GENERAL CONTRACTOR, INC. By:Sharon Cooney, Chief Executive Officer Firm: Approved as to form: By: Signature By: Karen Landers, General Counsel Title: